yackx/ipgo/content/classic/hangman/hangman.md

 ### Display the game state

-You are free to go as fancy as you want for the display.
+The reader is free to be creative for the text interface and the hangman representation.
 We will opt for the utmost sobriety.

 ```go
 func (h *Hangman) draw() {